BradleyA/Linux-admin/github-repository-traffic/README.md

 This subdirectory contains a shell script that downloads GitHub repository traffic history before it is no longer available on GitHub and a shell script that parses clone and view data from the downloaded traffic information.
 No additional software is required for this solution, just Linux.

 *  Rquirements:
-    * Do you have internet access to GitHub
+    * Internet access to GitHub
-    * Do you have permission to run crontab jobs on your system
+    * Permission to run crontab jobs on your system
-    * Do you have write permission in /usr/local/data directory, if not, use a directory you do have write permission
+    * Write permission in /usr/local/data directory, if not, use a directory you do have write permission, 'export GITHUB_DATA_DIR=~/github'

 ### Install